-Advanced Life Support Assist/Paramedic ALS Intercept/Fly-Car Service
+Advanced Life Support Assist/Paramedic ALS Intercept/Fly-Car Service services can only be reimbursed if the applicable county has an established, DOH-approved unique reimbursement amount for the service.

 Since Advanced Life Support (ALS) services can only be provided by specific personnel, at times, a responding ambulance company must call upon the services of such personnel.
 Paramedic ALS Intercept means EMT-Paramedic services provided by a second ambulance service that does not furnish the ambulance transport (Source: 42 Code of Federal Regulations Chapter IV §414.601 10/1/02).